CSCfi/rems/docs/architecture/018-ega-integration.md

 REMS instances, such as the THL Biobank, wish to synchronize (push) access rights (entitlements) to The European Genome-phenome Archive (EGA).

-We have an existing entitlement post function, but that does not support the kind of features that EGA requires (like API-key per handler).
+We have an existing entitlement post function, but that does not support the kind of features that EGA requires (like an API-key per handler, and GA4GH visa format).

 REMS also has a permissions API that supports GA4GH style permission visas.
 This is for the cases where the entitlements are fetched from REMS.